open-component-model/ocm-spec/doc/01-model/07-extensions.md

 - Semantic extensions

-  Semantic extensions offer the possibility to describe the semantics and structure of an element by arbitrary types not defined by the Open Component Model itself.
+  Semantic extensions offer the possibility to describe the semantics and structure of an element by arbitrary types, not defined by the Open Component Model itself.

   The semantic extension points are: